Mad cow disease found in California; no human threat seen

 "The impact should not affect exports.
 Now, I'm not saying it may or may not, but it should not," Clifford said of the mad cow case, noting that the United States has been recognized by authorities as having taken steps to control its risks for the disease.

 Beef exports plunged nearly 75 percent in 2004 in the wake of the first U.S. incident in late-2003, with USDA reporting net cancellations of beef sales in five out of the first six weeks following the news.
-Overall beef exports were 321,967 tonnes in 2004, down from 1.27 million tonnes in the previous year.
+Overall beef exports were 321,967 metric tons (354,908 tons) in 2004, down from 1.27 million metric tons in the previous year.

-Sales would not rebound to more than 1 million tonnes until 2010.
-The value of U.S. beef exports totalled $809 million in 2004, down from $3.86 billion in 2003, according to the U.S. Meat Export Federation.
+Sales would not rebound to more than 1 million metric tons until 2010.
+The value of U.S. beef exports totaled $809 million in 2004, down from $3.86 billion in 2003, according to the U.S. Meat Export Federation.

 Late on Tuesday, Mexico, a leading market for U.S. beef, said it had no plans to stop buying it.